szaumoor/ZS_CanIStabYou-Mod/README.md

 **Component 104:** Minotaurs can be backstabbed

-This includes those stupid minotaurs in WK who have granted the gift of ignoring blades going through their backs.
+This includes those stupid minotaurs in WK who have been granted the gift of ignoring blades going through their backs.

 **Component 118:** Liches can be backstabbed

-This includes the few liches with this immunity in ToB, and whatever else that might exist.
+This includes the few liches with this immunity in ToB, and whatever other liches that might have this immunity.

 **Component 108:** Slimes can be backstabbed

-This doesn't make much logical sense, probably, since it's like backstabbing soup, but there you go.
+This doesn't make much logical sense, probably, since it's like stabbing soup, but there you go.

 **Component 120:** Mist creatures can be backstabbed